mtl2034/rs-benchmark/README.md

 You can create and manage `ACCESS_KEY` and `SECRET_KEY` by yourself through our Customer UI.

 If we wanted to benchmark the object storage service from another provider, the `-u` and `-protocol` flags need to be changed with the appropriate host URL and client protocol.
-For example, if we wanted torun a similar benchmark on Azure, using the same parameters as before, we would run
+For example, if we wanted to run a similar benchmark on Azure, using the same parameters as before, we would run

 ```bash
 ./rs-benchmark \